 The topic for quite some time now has been, what are you going to do with your children this fall?
 Will you be sending them back into a classroom?
 Are you considering the hybrid option?
 Will your child be remote learning at home?
 Another option would be to choose to homeschool your children.

 This blog post started off as exclusively talking about how to make a classroom and/or office in your home.
 It has morphed into something quite different.

-First and foremost on everyone’s mind I know is, what is the best solution for my child for schooling in the fall.
+First and foremost on everyone’s mind I know is; what is the best solution for my child for schooling in the fall.
 I first want to tell you, I’m glad I don’t have to be making that decision.
 It’s a tough choice for almost all families.
 Do you need to send your children to school because you need to work?
 Do you even have the choice of sending your child to school?
 Are you afraid of putting your child into the classroom setting?
-But you’re also afraid of any long term harm of keeping them home?
-Are you considering the hybrid option or have to confirm to the hybrid option and your not sure how to negotiate that?
+But you’re also afraid of any long-term harm of keeping them home?
+Are you considering the hybrid option or have to conform to the hybrid option and are you not sure how to negotiate that?

 Setting up a Home Classroom

 Where is the best place in my home for my children to learn this fall?
 The best solution would be if you could transform an unused space in your home.
 A guest bedroom, a dining room that doesn’t get much use, a space in a bonus room?
 Even if you don’t have extra space, you can make a portable school and/or office with a few creative tools.
 Your space might need to be your kitchen table.
 A space in a bedroom or family room.

 The important thing about your space would be to try to have it be a well-lit, peaceful place.
 Ideally, this would be a dedicated space that is your student’s study area.
 It’s important to be functional so you’re not recreating every day.
 This space might also look quite different for a 6-year-old than it does for a 16-year-old.
 For a younger child, I think that a consistent place is more important while an older child might be working on the computer on the family room sofa today and in a bean bag chair tomorrow.